Loading…

 Software Engineer

 A Mechanical Engineer and current Rust programmer.
-Mohammad had a short stint in manufacturing, and another in Oil & Gas, has since transitioned into Software Engineering and is interested in low level programming.
+Mohammad had a short stint in manufacturing, and another in Oil & Gas, and is now actively working with Linux internals and Low Level Programming.

 Monday June 23, 2025 3:35pm - 3:45pm MDT